AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/classes/wizard.md

 The price that wizards pay for their mastery is that most valuable of commodities: time.
 It takes years of study, instruction, and experimentation to learn how to harness magical energy and carry spells around in one's own mind.
 For adventuring wizards and other spellcasters who aspire to the highest echelons of the profession, the studying never ends, nor does the quest for knowledge and power.

 If you're playing a wizard, take advantage of the opportunity to make your character more than just a stereotypical spell-slinger.
 Use the advice that follows to add some intriguing details to how your wizard interacts with the world.

+> [!quote] A quote from Xanathar
+>
+> Watch.
+I love this trick.
+>
+> Hey, wizard!
+You can't do magic.
+Oops, now you can.
+Oops, now you can't anymore.
+Ha ha ha!

 ## Spellbook
 _Source: Xanathar's Guide to Everything_